alex-thorne/blog/blog/_posts/2025-03-30-workoutplan1.md

 ## 🗓 Weekly Activity Calendar

+You can view the full version of my Google Sheets [training plan][training-plan] to see how this translates to my actual weekly activities.

+(_As seen in the image at the start of the post_)

 ### Phase 0: "Rebuild"

 Recover a stable foundation with a solid, but still conservative load.
 Prioritize consistent work at a "base pace."
 The goal here is: time on feet.
-The _Sunday Long Run_ is the main event of the week as we focus on regaining the endurance we've lost (runs >80 min. are the primary endurance builder.)
+The _Sunday Long Run_ is the main event of the week with the focus on regaining the endurance that's been lost (runs >80 min. are the primary endurance builder.)

 #### Running